What Is Product Planning?

 The product planning process is complicated and messy — requiring brainstorming, research, confusing and even conflicting data points, challenges from coworkers, etc. That’s to be expected.
 But the strategic plan you develop should be simple to articulate and grasp.

-A complicated product plan (one you couldn’t explain during an elevator ride in a three-story building) should represent a red flag.
+Bottom line: A complicated product plan (one you couldn’t explain during an elevator ride in a three-story building) should represent a red flag.
 If you can’t clearly articulate your plan, you’ll have difficulty aligning stakeholders and steering them in the right direction.

 Ask stakeholders to review and look for holes in the plan.